What does your browser reveal about you?

 I use Safari.

-40. Gravatar Dan UNITED STATES Says:
+40. Dan UNITED STATES Mozilla SeaMonkey Windows says:

 You forgot SeaMonkey, the Mozilla Suite replacement.
 They’re up to 1.0.4.
 Good Internet suite.
 Tight.
 What does it say about the user?
 Not a lot.
 You can choose which modules to install.
 Maybe you like choices?
 Maybe you want two different open source Mozilla browsers/email progs on one machine, one for each of the two people regularly using it.